-Study hall will run on two-week intervals.
-Students will check their current gradebook averages every second Monday.
-Anyone not meeting the stated conditions in any class should report for mandatory study hall.
-Study hall rosters will be pulled and sent to proctors.
-Students who are on the list and fail to self-report will receive an automatic 40 minute detention.
+SH will run on two-week intervals.
+Students will check their current gradebook average every second Monday.
+Anyone not meeting the above conditions in any class should report for mandatory study hall.
+I will pull and send out to teachers a grade report for each class (renweb has the capability to generate a report showing students with grades below a specified mark).
+Students who are on the list and fail to self-report will receive an automatic 40 min detention.
 Student failing to report twice will be assigned mandatory SH for the remainder of the nine weeks, despite their current academic standing.

-Cell phones are not allowed in study hall.
-If a student wishes to listen to music while working, they should do so with headphones and their computer.
+Cell phones should be collected or put away at the beginning of the period.
+If a student wishes to listen to music while working, they should do with headphones and their computer.

 All students should sit with their computer screens visible and their back to the proctor whenever possible.

-Study hall should be a time to study, complete assignments, seek a tutorial if previously approved by a teacher, make up work, etc. Students who have completed all assigned work should read, work on IXL, or complete SAT practice sets (Khan Academy) for the duration of the period.
+Study hall should be a time to study, complete assignments, seek a tutorial if previously approved by a teacher, make up work, etc. Students who have completed all assigned work should read, work on IXL, or complete SAT practice sets (Khan academy) for the duration of the period.